 1907 - Our other derby on this day in history was a top-flight match at Goodison that ended goalless.

 1913 - Harry Welfare played his fourth and final reds game in our 2-0 defeat by Manchester United at Anfield, with fellow forward James Speakman appearing for the eighth and last time as ex-reds forward William Hunter making the first of his three appearances for the visitors.
 George Wall struck one of his ten goals against the reds, with Enoch West bagging one of his eight past us.

 First and last caps

 1890 – Future red Tom Wyllie won his only cap for Scotland in their 4-1 thumping of Ireland in the British International Championships in Belfast.

 1897 - Frank Becton won his second and final England cap, and only one as a reds player.
 The home side thumped Wales 4-0 in a British International Championships encounter at Bramall Lane.

 International reds at the double

 1995 - Future red Patrik Berger bagged a brace as the Czech Republic beat Belarus 4-2 in a European Championships qualifier.
 This was the second of three consecutive internationals in which he scored.
 On the same day, ex-red Dean Saunders netted as Wales lost 3-1 in a qualifier in Bulgaria.
 Phil Babb, Stig Inge Bjørnebye, future reds Markus Babbel, Gary McAllister, Jason McAteer and Øyvind Leonhardsen and ex-reds Jim Magilton, Ronnie Rosenthal and Steve Staunton all also represented their countries.

 Meanwhile, future red Jari Litmanen struck as Finland won 2-0 in a Euro ‘96 qualifier in San Marino, with future red Sami Hyypiä also playing.

 2003 - Sami also played for Finland, skippering them in their 2-0 Euro 2004 qualifying defeat in Italy.
-Future red Andriy Voronin was on target in a 2-2 qualifying draw with Spain in Kiev.
+Future red Andriy Voronin was on target in a 2-2 qualifying draw with Spain in Kyiv.

 Thumping the Shakers